AlabamaASRL/asset_asrl/doc/tutorials/ReentryExample.rst

     Plot(Traj1,Traj2)

-For this problem, PSIOPT is able to find a feasible solution in 13 iterations of the solve algorithm, and then an optimum solution after another 66 iterations in the optimize algoirithm.
-We then refine the trajectory to a higher number of segments and reoptimize the solution, which converges in only 4 iterations.
+For this problem, PSIOPT is able to find a feasible solution in 13 iterations of the solve algorithm, and then an optimum solution after another 66 iterations in the optimize algorithm.
+We then refine the trajectory to a higher number of segments and re-optimize the solution, which converges in only 4 iterations.
 The total run-time (i9-12900k) is 70ms.
-The final objective value for delta theta is 34.141 degrees, which is exaclty that given by betts in [ref].
+The final objective value for delta theta is 34.141 degrees, which is exactly that given by Betts in [ref].
 Next we add the path constraint on leading edge heating rate to the phase and optimize the new problem using the previous solution as the initial guess.
 Owing to the excellent initial guess, the heat rate limited problem converges in another 16 iterations.
 The additional of the constraint reduces the maximum glide range of the shuttle to 30.631 radians.
 A plot of the converged state and control histories for both problem formulations can be seen below.